A-Stecka/engineering-project-2022/README.md

 A generative approach is used to generate stories for the minigame.
 To allow for communication between the database and applications an API was designed and implemented in Python.

+The database and API were deployed with Heroku.

 The main branch contains the project documentation.
 The mobile app can be found in the mobile_app branch.
 The api branch contains the Python API.
 -
 The project was completed in collaboration with [A. Kłobus](https://github.com/AgnieszkaKlobus12).